 - developments of 10 houses or more on a site of 0.5 hectares or more

 - developments of buildings where the floor space created is 1000 sqm or more

 - development on a site having an area of 1 hectare or more

-To help developers, in consultation with Yorkshire Water Services, the Environment Agency and the York Consortium of Internal Drainage Boards we have produced the West Yorkshire Combined Authority SuD'S Guidance to Developers.
-This guidance provides information with regards to the drainage details required within a drainage submission and is continually reviewed to provide you with the most up to date information and therefore are advised to contact the Flood Risk Management Team to make sure you have the most recent version.
+To help developers, in consultation with Yorkshire Water Services, the Environment Agency and the York Consortium of Internal Drainage Boards we have produced the Sustainable Drainage Systems Guidance for Developers.
+This guidance provides information with regards to the drainage details required within a drainage submission and is continually reviewed to provide you with the most up to date information and therefore you are advised to contact the Flood Risk Management Team (FRMT) to make sure you have the most recent version.
 Early consultation with the FRMT is advised with all new build planning applications

 We will have powers to undertake works to manage flood risk from surface water runoff and groundwater, which is consistent with the local strategy for flood risk management.